omeka/omeka-s-enduser/docs/modules/scripto/index.md

 - A view of all the [Projects](/modules/scripto/scriptoproject/) you own.
 - A view of all the [Projects](/modules/scripto/scriptoproject/) you review
 - A view of your recent Contributions
-- A View of your watchlist.
+- A view of your watchlist.

 ![Scripto dashboard with three projects, two of which the user reviews, and a series of recent contributions.](../../modules/modulesfiles/scripto_dash.png)